Updated September 27, 2021

-If you’re considering ways to upgrade your smile, you may be thinking about Invisalign.
-These clear aligners fit over your teeth and are less noticeable, less permanent, and less invasive than traditional metal braces.
+If you are considering ways to upgrade your smile, you may be thinking about Invisalign.
+These devices are clear plastic aligners that fit over teeth.
+They are less noticeable, less permanent, and less invasive than traditional metal braces.

 Eating Your Favorite Foods

-Invisalign does not get in the way of enjoying your favorite foods.
-This is because the trays are removable, meaning that you can take them off while eating.
+Invisalign, on the other hand, does not get in the way of enjoying any favorite foods.
+This is because the trays are removable, and patients can—and should—take them off while eating.

-Unlike traditional metal braces, which are stuck on your teeth for years or months at a time, Invisalign trays are specifically designed to be removable.
-In fact, we recommend removing them while eating.
+Unlike traditional metal braces, which are stuck on the teeth for years or months at a time, Invisalign trays are specifically designed to be removable.
 As long as you’re wearing the trays for 20-22 hours each day, you’ll get the full benefit.
-This means that you also don’t have to avoid certain foods that can get stuck in or damage traditional braces, such as popcorn, nuts, pretzels, and just about anything crunchy.
-Plus, there are no worries about having to make an emergency dental appointment because something you ate damaged your braces brackets or wires.

 Talking While Wearing Invisalign

-Invisalign, like any orthodontic appliance that stays in your mouth, may take a few days to get used to.
-During that time, your tongue may also need to get used to having the aligner trays in your mouth.
-So, it is possible that you could experience a very slight, and temporary, change in your speech for the first couple days after starting Invisalign.
+Invisalign, like any orthodontic appliance that stays in a patient’s mouth, may take a few days to get used to.
+Invisalign trays completely cover the teeth, essentially making them look and feel slightly thicker than normal.
+Some people will experience a very slight, and temporary, change in speech for the first couple of days after starting Invisalign.

-Invisalign is made out of a very thin plastic, and the vast majority of people who use both Invisalign and traditional braces don’t experience any speech impediments.
-It’s also pretty unlikely that you would develop a lisp with each new set of aligner trays.
-By that point, you’ve gotten used to wearing them, and the new trays are similar enough to the previous ones that there is very little adjustment your tongue needs to do.
+Invisalign is made out of very thin plastic, and the vast majority of people who use both Invisalign and traditional braces don’t experience any speech impediments.
+It’s also pretty unlikely that someone would develop a lisp with each new set of aligner trays.
+Once a patient has gotten used to wearing them, each new set of trays is similar enough to the previous ones that there is very little adjustment the mouth and tongue need to make.